 - Pre-Wellness Program

 This program is designed for those patients who don't fall under the traditional guidelines for admission into Cardiac Rehabilitation such as those individuals who suffer from illness such as obesity, lung disease, or diabetes.
 With a physician's referral, patients attend 18 exercise sessions and educational classes for 6 weeks that focus on important aspects of daily living, such as good nutrition, healthy eating habits, weight control, smoking cessation, diabetes, cardiac risk factors, and cholesterol and stress management.
+Cost is $75 and is not covered by insurance.

 The Cardiac Rehabilitation Department at Arkansas Methodist Medical Center establishes a safe and effective program to start each patient on the road to recovery.
-Cholesterol management and follow-up tests allow the staff to monitor and ensure each patient's progress, and all results are sent to the patient's physician.

 If you're a smoker and you're looking for a reason to quit this dangerous habit, click here for more information.